 - common errors in quoting

 - ”quote sandwich”–show a second excerpt from Colbert video (minute markers 2:27–4:00), have them talk about what parts were “part of the sandwich”

 - show examples of good intro and supporting sentences (and explain why they are absolutely necessary–stress that if they take anything away, this should be it)—possibly excerpts from newspapers, etc.

 - 10 min: Writing activity.
 Have each student pick a quote out of a bag OR a quote of evidence they already included in their writing.
-Tape/glue it onto a lined sheet of paper (note: we actually ended up amending this during class, and simply gave each student a sheet full of quotes to choose from, and they copied it into their notebook–much simpler).
+Tape/glue it onto a lined sheet of paper.
 Each student must write an intro and supporting sentence for their quote using the “quote sandwich” idea.
 Walk around room to answer questions and give suggestions on how students can push their writing even further.